Euklidian-Space/Javascript_scratchwork/README.md

-This repo is just scratchwork.
-A place for me to run algorithms I have coded to see if they work.
+This repo is a collection of codebyte and codewars solutions.
+Mainly just practice to keep mind algorithmically sound.